Prof. Yves Wiaux

 He also has a visiting position in the College of Science and Engineering at the University of Edinburgh (UoE), aiming to foster collaborations between various institutes at Heriot-Watt and UoE.

-The research of the Biomedical and Astronomical Signal Processing (BASP) group that Prof. Wiaux runs spans the following areas:
+The research of the BASP group that Prof. Wiaux runs spans Data Science from theory and algorithms to application:

-- Astrophysics - imaging techniques in radio and optical interferometry, cosmological data analysis.
+- Astrophysics - imaging techniques in radio and optical astronomy, data analysis.

 See publications list on Google Scholar Citations